 The key words must, must not, required, shall, shall not, should, should not, recommended, may, and may not in this document are to be interpreted as described in [RFC2119].
 The terms required and optional in this document are used as described in Section 3 (Glossary).
 Note that for reasons of clarity these words are not always capitalized in this document.

-Examples are for illustration purposes only and for clarity they will often not include all the necessary DFDL properties.
+Examples are for illustration purposes only and for clarity they will often not include all the necessary DFDL properties that would be required for a complete functional DFDL schema.

-Appendix E: Glossary of TermsFailure Types
+Glossary and Terminology

+This specification provides definitions of the terms it uses at the point of first use.
+However, as this specification will not generally be read linearly, but out of order, a complete glossary is provided in Appendix E: Glossary of Terms.

+Failure Types

-Where the phrase "must be consistent with" is used, it is assumed that a conforming DFDL implementation must check for the consistency and issue appropriate diagnostic messages when an inconsistency is found.
+Where the phrase "MUST be consistent with" is used, it is assumed that a conforming DFDL implementation MUST check for the consistency and issue appropriate diagnostic messages when an inconsistency is found.